 Author: Mimi Matthews

-Category: Victorian Romance, Book Review
+Category: Historical Fiction, Paranormal, Gothic, Romance, Book Review

 USA Today bestselling author Mimi Matthews writes both historical nonfiction and award-winning proper Victorian romances.
 Her novels have received starred reviews from Library Journal and Publishers Weekly, and her articles have been featured on the Victorian Web, the Journal of Victorian Culture, and in syndication at BUST Magazine.
 In her other life, Mimi is an attorney.
 She resides in California with her family, which includes a retired Andalusian dressage horse, a Sheltie, and two Siamese cats.